AndyObtiva/glimmer-dsl-libui/docs/examples/GLIMMER-DSL-LIBUI-BASIC-EXAMPLES.md

 ## Basic Composite Shape

+(this is the method-based custom shape version of Basic Custom Shape)

 [examples/basic_composite_shape.rb](/examples/basic_composite_shape.rb)

 Run with this command from the root of the project if you cloned the project: